Spring til indholdet

 The participants in a MindSpring group meet 9-10 times over a period of 2 months.
 Each meeting has a specific theme which is described in the manual.

-The meetings are facilitated by a MindSpring-trainer who has similar background and speaks the same language as the group participants.
+The meetings are facilitated by a MindSpring-trainer who has refugee experience and speaks the same language as the group participants.
 The meetings are conducted in the participants' original language and is based on the peer-to-peer approach which means likeminded individuals sharing experiences.

 The MindSpring-trainer is supported by a co-trainer who is a professional and employee at the local authority where the MindSpring group takes place for example a municipality, a school or a social housing project.

 MindSpring is both for newly arrived refugees and for those with refugee or ethnic minority background who have lived in Denmark for several years.
-We have developed MindSpring manuals for each target group which are available in Danish, English, Arabic and Russian.
+Danish Refugee Council have developed MindSpring manuals for children, young adults, parents and seniors which are available in Danish, English, Arabic and Russian.

 Parents